JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 The rest of the line is the encoded information.
 In the example above, this is the fully qualified name of the function.

-PhpStorm will further pass the created Incomplete type to the `PhpTypeProvider4.complete()` after indexing is finished to resolve it into a Complete type.
+PhpStorm will further pass the created Incomplete type after it finishes the indexing to resolve it into a Complete type.
+It will choose instance of `PhpTypeProvider4` that have `PhpTypeProvider4.getKey()` equal to the character after `#`.
+In other words, same provider is supposed to provide incomplete type starting with `#` + result of call `PhpTypeProvider4.getKey()`, this will result in that this type will be passes to the same `PhpTypeProvider4.complete()` instance during resolve.

 During indexing, PhpStorm collects information about all types of elements in this way and stores them in the index.
 When there is a need for the type of some expression, PhpStorm passes the Incomplete type obtained at the indexing stage for resolving.